jamilettel/smart-toilet-paper-dispenser/logbook.md

 Trying to design the box in which the device goes into.

 Decided not to go with a very sophisticated design for the initial prototype, will just stick some cardboard together to barely make it work.
 Will need to buy some scissors and duct tape tomorrow.

+## 10/03/2022

+Trying to build the first prototype out of cardboard.

+What I need to have place for:
+- the servo (middle)
+- the PIR (on top)
+- IR1 (under servo, where we will detect toilet paper presence)
+- IR2 (1 toilet paper sheet height under IR1)

+I managed to build everything out of empty Coca Cola bottles and carboard, but kind of burned the PIR sensor.
+Will need to replace it tomorrow.

+Now trying to get everything (exept the PIR) to work together, and hopefully be done with most of the arduino code today.